A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: A Continuous Gravitational Wave from a Supermassive Black Hole Binary

-is the chirp mass, $m_{1,2}$ are SMBHB component masses.
-The last observation in the PPTA dataset (March 8, 2022, or MJD 59646) is used as a reference time.
-The orbital phase and frequency of the SMBHB are then defined as,
+is the chirp mass, where $m_{1,2}$ are the SMBHB component masses.
+The last observation in the PPTA dataset (2022 March 8, or MJD 59646) is used as the reference time.
+The orbital phase and frequency of the SMBHB are then defined as

-with $\Phi_0$ being the initial orbital phase and $\omega_0$ the initial orbital frequency, one may notice that it is equivalent to Equation~\ref{eq:freqev}.
+with $\Phi_0$ being the initial orbital phase and $\omega_0$ the initial orbital frequency; one may notice that this equation is equivalent to Equation~\ref{eq:freqev}.